About Tucker

 Tucker’s Medal Count

 Tucker is a world-ranked Paralympic swimmer and adds to his cache of medals at nearly every event.
-He currently holds 33 American Records, 6 Pan-American Records and 2 World Records.
+He currently holds 25 American Records, 6 Pan-American Records and 1 World Record.